-- To prepare the crust add the dry ingredients to a bowl and slowing adding the butter or coconut oil.
+- To prepare the crust, add the dry ingredients to a bowl and slowly add the butter or coconut oil.
 Mix well until the crust is moist and will stay together when pinched between your fingers.
 If using just almond flour start with just 1/4 cup of butter or coconut oil as it is less absorbent than the baking blend.

-- Bake the prepared crust at 350 degrees for 10-12 minutes.
+- Bake the prepared crust at 350 degrees Fahrenheit for 10-12 minutes.
 Watch the crust carefully so it doesn't burn.
 The crust should be golden brown.
-Don't over cook as the crust will become harder if over baked.
+Don't overcook as the crust will become harder if over-baked.

-- Prepare the meringue as the crust cools by adding the egg whites into to a mixing bowl along with the cream of tartar and beat on high until the egg whites start to get foamy .
-At this point as the egg whites are whipping up slowly sprinkle in the sweetener into the egg whites.
+- Prepare the meringue as the crust cools by adding the egg whites into a mixing bowl along with the cream of tartar and beat on high until the egg whites start to get foamy.
+At this point as the egg whites are whipping up slowly sprinkle the sweetener into the egg whites.

-- Continue to whip the egg whites until thy form stiff peaks.
+- Continue to whip the egg whites until they form stiff peaks.

-- Bake the pie in a preheated 350 degree oven just until your meringue cooked through and a nice light golden brown.
+- Bake the pie in a preheated 350-degree Fahrenheit oven just until your meringue is cooked through and a nice light golden brown.

 - Refrigerate your pie until chilled and serve.